 The best part about the integration is that you can enlist your product on google’s shopping tab for free for a lifetime.
 Your products will start to appear in Google search results, image search, and Gmail with this.

-With the free listing feature, you can now turn your full focus towards running Ad campaigns.
+With the free listing feature, you can now turn your full focus toward running Ad campaigns.
 Now all you have to do is to make the best use of this opportunity.

 3. Gain more Traffic and Sales with Google Smart Shopping Campaigns

 Once you integrate and add all your products on Google shopping, it’s time to promote your products with Google’s ad campaigns.

 Smart Shopping Campaigns merges Google’s bidding system, Google’s machine learning, and ad placement for higher visibility and conversion rate.
 You can easily run all your campaigns from your Woocommerce dashboard.
 It will show you campaign analytics and suggest you an ad budget on its own.
 Making your work easier.

 Now you know what this new integration has in store for you but to help you get set up, here is a small guide to get started.